-The WINTHER trial reveals that using a combination of RNA profiling and DNA alterations testing can match personalized therapies to more patients suffering with advanced cancer than only using DNA profiling for tumor mutations.
-By implementing transcriptomics that are based on a greater expression of RNA in tumors than in normal tissues, the WINTHER trial succeeded in tailoring precision medicine for a larger number of patients.
+The WINTHER trial reveals that using a combination of RNA profiling and DNA alterations testing can match personalized therapies to more patients suffering from advanced cancer than only using DNA profiling for tumor mutations.
+By implementing transcriptomics that is based on a greater expression of RNA in tumors than in normal tissues, the WINTHER trial succeeded in tailoring precision medicine for a larger number of patients

 “This international collaboration has conquered a new medical frontier in the realm of precision oncology,” said Prof. Raanan Berger.
 “The success of this clinical trial’s application of RNA to create personalized treatments for a greater number of advanced cancer patients shows great promise for the future.”

 A total of 303 patients were enrolled in WINTER, and ultimately, 107 patients who had already received intense treatments for advanced cancer were treated in the WINTHER trial.
 An international committee of cancer experts determined who was a candidate for participation.
 Approximately 25% of the patients in the trial had already been treated previously with a minimum of five types of therapies.